• Go to app

 13. Cassava cake

-Cassava is a root vegetable similar to Tapioca or Sago, familiar in other parts of the world, and is similarly used in sweet desserts.
-Cassava cake is a sticky cake-like sticky rice consistency and served as a dessert dish with butter, preserved fruit or fresh fruit to accompany it.
+Cassava is a root vegetable similar to Tapioca or Sago, and is similarly used in sweet desserts.
+Cassava cake has a consistency similar to sticky rice.
+It is served as a dessert dish with butter, preserved fruit, or fresh fruit.

 14. Rourou